Exit poll shows former President Radev’s party set to win Bulgaria election

 The Balkan country has seen fragmented parliaments in recent years, with coalitions failing to last more than a year since 2021.

-Radev has called for renewing ties with Moscow and criticised supplying Ukraine with weapons in its war to fend off Russia’s invasion.
+Radev has called for renewing ties with Moscow and criticised supplying Ukraine with weapons to fend off Russia’s invasion.
 He also opposed the 10-year defence agreement signed between Bulgaria and Ukraine in March, and has been accused by critics of being too pro-Russian.

-Bulgaria’s election comes in the wake of Hungary’s Viktor Orban’s defeat last week after 16 years in power.
-The right-wing prime minister lost to Péter Magyar’s Tisza centre-leaning opposition party, which swept 70 percent of the seats in parliament in a landslide.
+Bulgaria’s election comes in the wake of Viktor Orban’s defeat in Hungary last week after 16 years in power.
+The right-wing prime minister lost to Péter Magyar’s centre-leaning opposition Tisza party, which swept 70 percent of the seats in parliament.